SciTools/iris/docs/iris/src/developers_guide/contributing_pull_request_checklist.rst

 Pull request check List
 =======================

+.. todo:: check reference to this page (PR template?)

 A pull request to a SciTools project master should be ready to merge into the master branch.